otrv4/otrv4/otrv4.md

     * If yours is the higher hash value:
       * Ignore the incoming Identity message, but resend your Identity message.
-        This means that the other side have the lower hash value and, therefore, keep going as stated below.
+        This means that the other side have the lower hash value and, therefore, will keep going as stated below.
     * Otherwise:
       * Forget your old `B` value that you sent earlier.
       * Pretend you are on `START` state.